cwe1229a/cwe1229a/README.md

 ## Court
-I'm a beginner web developer dipping my toes into the world of coding.
+I'm a web developer dipping my toes into the world of coding.
 I also enjoy illustrating and just ✨ creating ✨

 I am also a huge nerd 🐉